afifmazhar/Portfolio/README.md

 # Portfolio

 Here is a listing of my works, both complete and WIP.
-For econometric projects, please go to the Econometrics folder.
+For research in economics, please go to the Econometrics folder.